A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Input-Size Flexibility Conditional Generative Adversarial Network

 \subsection{The Generator of the Proposed Input-size Flexibility cGAN}

-In Eq.(\ref{eq:5}), $J^g(x)$ is the residual of $I^r(x)$ and $M(x)$, thus residual idea is an important component of our generator.
-We design an U-type residual network (UR-Net) for single image dehazing, and the whole generator is the iteration of UR-Net between two adjacent convolutional layers, which is shown in Fig. \ref{fig:generator}.
+As derived in Eq.(\ref{eq:5}), residual idea is an important component of our generator.
+An U-connection residual network (UR-Net) is designed for single image dehazing, and the whole generator is the iteration of UR-Net between two adjacent convolutional layers.
+Fig. \ref{fig:generator} is the framework of our designed generator.

 The unit of the red dotted rectangle in Fig. \ref{fig:generator} is an example of the designed UR-Net.
-Step \circled{1} is a convolutional layer with a kernel of 5 $\times$ 5 and stride 2.
+Step \circled{1} is a convolutional layer with kernel of 5 $\times$ 5 and stride 2.
 Suppose that the shape of conv7 is $(1,c_7,h_7,w_7)$ and the shape of conv8 is $(1,c_8,h_8,w_8)$, then we have $h_8=\lceil \frac{h_7}{2}\rceil$, $w_8=\lceil \frac{w_7}{2}\rceil$, where $\lceil \cdot \rceil$ is an up-round symbol.
+This is implemented by using the "same" padding operation in TensorFlow.
 Step \circled{2} is a de-convolutional layer with a kernel of 5 $\times$ 5 and stride 2.
-Suppose that the output shape of step \circled{2} is $(1,c_8^o,h_8^o,w_8^o)$, then we have $h_8^o=h_7$, $w_8^o=w_7$ for the purpose of input-size flexibility.
+Suppose that the output shape of step \circled{2} is $(1,c_8^o,h_8^o,w_8^o)$, then we have $h_8^o=h_7$, $w_8^o=w_7$ by setting $h_8^o=\frac{h_8+1}{2}$, $w_8^o=\frac{w_8+1}{2}$.
 Next, we concatenate the output of step \circled{2} and conv7 in the channel dimension, the output of step \circled{4} is the concatenated result.
 This is the idea of U-Net for the purpose of fine information recovery.
 In order to realize residual learning between the input (conv7 in this example) and output of the penultimate layer of UR-Net, we need to ensure that the output channel dimension of the penultimate layer equals to the input.
-Thus, in the \circled{5} step, we adopt a convolutional layer with a kernel of 3 $\times$ 3 and stride 1 to reduce the channel dimension of step \circled{4}.
+Thus, in step \circled{5}, a convolutional layer with kernel of 3 $\times$ 3 and stride 1 is used to reduce the channel dimension of step \circled{4}, and the output size of step \circled{5} is equal to its input size by using the "same" padding operation in TensorFlow.
 Finally, the residual can be obtained by the subtraction between conv7 and the output of step \circled{5}.
 Moreover, batch normalization (bn) \cite{34IoffeS15} is used to each convolutional and de-convolutional layer in our framework for the purpose of fast convergence.
-The activation function of the last layer is tanh($\cdot$), other layers are leak ReLU (Lrelu) and the value of leak is set as 0.2.
+The activation function of the last layer is tanh($\cdot$), other layers are leak ReLU (Lrelu) and the value of leak is set to 0.2.